Heizel1337/Heizel77/README.md

-- 👋 Hi, I’m @Heizel1337
+- 👋 Hi, I’m @Heizel77
-- 👀 I’m interested in coding
+- 👀 I’m interested on it things
-- 🌱 I’m currently learning web designing , javascript and 3ds max 2014
+- 🌱 I’m currently learning web designing , javascript and 3ds max
 - 💞️ I’m looking to collaborate on everything possible
 - 📫 How to reach me nikosserjani@gmail.com
 <!---